pussinboots/heroku-softcover/README.md

 * use the http port instead of 9000 (done)
 * reboot and restart stuff
 * automated git pull
-* api/content not working when book file is not equals example.fileextension will be solved soon
+* api/content not working when book file is not equals example.fileextension will be solved soon (done)

 ##Motivation